Benn1440/alx-system_engineering-devops/0x00-shell_basics/README.md

 #### Write a script that prints the absolute path name of the current working directory.
  pwd: Displays to users the present working directory
+ #### Display the contents list of your current directory.
+ ls- lists files in the current directory